-From out in the river, we hear a huge chorus of trumpeting sandhill cranes (Grus canadensis), but the birds themselves can barely be seen, roosting on sand bars in the river, only about a hundred metres away.
+From the river, we hear a huge chorus of trumpeting sandhill cranes (Antigone canadensis, previously Grus canadensis), but the birds themselves can barely be seen, roosting on sand bars in the river, only about a hundred metres away.

 As the rays of the rising sun begin to penetrate the morning mist, the birds take shape, and a fantastic scenery unrolls in front of us.
 In the shallow waters of the river, about 50,000 cranes are standing shoulder by shoulder.
 Their trumpeting now intensifies, and the birds begin to shift restlessly, a few performing their graceful dance.